-Guidance Date issued Description Effective date Impact on Hydro One ASC 842 February 2016 - January 2019 January 1, 2019 Hydro One adopted ASC 842 on January 1, 2019 using the modified retrospective transition approach using the effective date of January 1, 2019 as its date of initial application.
+Guidance Date issued Description Effective date Impact on Hydro One ASC 842 February 2016 - January 2019 Lessees are required to recognize the rights and obligations resulting from operating leases as assets (right to use the underlying asset for the term of the lease) and liabilities (obligation to make future lease payments) on the balance sheet.
+January 1, 2019 Hydro One adopted ASC 842 on January 1, 2019 using the modified retrospective transition approach using the effective date of January 1, 2019 as its date of initial application.
 See Note 2 to the financial statements for impact of adoption.
-The Company has included the disclosure requirements of ASC 842 for interim periods in Note 17 to the financial statements.
+The Company has included the disclosure requirements of ASC 842 for interim periods in Note 18 to the financial statements.
 ASU 2017-12 August 2017 Amendments will better align an entity's risk management activities and financial reporting for hedging relationships through changes to both the designation and measurement guidance for qualifying hedging relationships and presentation of hedge results.
 January 1, 2019 No impact upon adoption ASU 2018-07 June 2018 Expansion in the scope of ASC 718 to include share-based payment transactions for acquiring goods and services from non-employees.
 Previously, ASC 718 was only applicable to share-based payment transactions for acquiring goods and services from employees.
 January 1, 2019 No impact upon adoption ASU 2018-15 August 2018 The amendment aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
 The accounting for the service element of a hosting arrangement is not affected by the amendment.
 January 1, 2020 Hydro One early-adopted this ASU on April 1, 2019.
 The ASU was applied prospectively and there was no material impact upon adoption.